dbvker/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    - An object that can be used to authenticate a user to a server.
 2. What steps can you take in your web apps to keep your data secure?
+    - encrypting passwords
+    - USe a secure host
 3. Describe how web servers work.
+    - web servers work by receiving a request from a client then sending back a response back to the client.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    POST, GET, PUT, DELETE.